What are Option Pricing Models?

 - Price of underlying asset (S) is a current market price of the asset

 - Strike price (K) is a price at which an option can be exercised

 - Volatility (σ) is a measure of how much the security prices will move in the subsequent periods.
 Volatility is the trickiest input in the option pricing model as the historical volatility is not the most reliable input for this model

-- Time until expiration (T) is a time between calculation and option’s exercise date
+- Time until expiration (T) is the time between calculation and an option’s exercise date

 - Interest rate (r) is a risk-free interest rate